 See below for a free lesson on Puja by Aachan James.

 If this all sounds interesting to you and you would like to experience this on a first hand basis, then consider taking one of our certification courses or joining one of our famous “Thailand Externship Programs“.
 We have been providing quality access to Thailand, Thai Yoga and or Thai Massage and Thai Culture for over 30 years.
 Our programs feature extensive hands on massage training and internationally recognized certification as well, as great exposure to the country and the people through our Eco-Tour , country survey style approach.
 Join us for what may become your lifetime adventure!
 For more information on this incredible opportunity click here!

-For additional Articles on Thai Yoga and Thai Massage Click Here!
+For additional Articles on Thai Yoga and Traditional Thai Massage Click Here!

 |Join Our Mailing List|